MayurSaitwal/PRODIGY_WD_01/README.md

 # 🎬 Movie Landing Page

-A visually appealing and interactive **Movie Landing Page** built using **HTML, CSS, and JavaScript**, featuring a modern responsive design and a smooth slider animation.
+A visually appealing and interactive **Movie Landing Page** built using **Front End Development**, featuring a modern responsive design and a smooth slider animation.
 This project showcases popular movies and series with a dynamic, user-friendly interface.

 ---